bemer/aws-eb-workshop/02-DeployJavaApp/README.md

     INFO: Created CloudWatch alarm named: awseb-e-n93pj2upsa-stack-AWSEBCloudwatchAlarmLow-ZCA8Z8LM12D7
     INFO: Successfully launched environment: eb-workshop-dev

+>NOTE: when executing this setup, Elastic Beanstalk will create everything that your application need to work, such as the Load Balancer, Auto Scaling Group, Security Group, CloudWatch Alarms and so one.
+You can see all the information about what was created in this list.

 After the deployment, you can use EB CLI to open your application in a web browser with the command:

     $ eb open

 It will open a web browser window with your Java Application.

+## Creating the Production environment with AWS EB CLI

+Since we already have a working environment, we can just clone it to another one, with the same configuration and same application.
+In this scenario, lets use the EB CLI to clone our development environment into a new one.
+In order to do so, we will use the command `eb clone`.

+When executing this command, EB CLI will ask you for the name of the new environment.
+Lets use `eb-workshop-prod`.
+Keep the same name for the CNAME prefix.
+It will start clonning your environment:

+    $ eb clone
+    Enter name for Environment Clone
+    (default is eb-workshop-dev-clone): eb-workshop-prod
+    Enter DNS CNAME prefix
+    (default is eb-workshop-prod):

+    Environment details for: eb-workshop-prod
+      Application name: eb-workshop
+      Region: us-east-1
+      Deployed Version: app-180302_113445
+      Environment ID: e-umdmz8m7hm
+      Platform: arn:aws:elasticbeanstalk:us-east-1::platform/Tomcat 8 with Java 8 running on 64bit Amazon Linux/2.7.6
+      Tier: WebServer-Standard-1.0
+      CNAME: eb-workshop-prod.us-east-1.elasticbeanstalk.com
+      Updated: 2018-03-02 14:51:00.657000+00:00
+    Printing Status:
+    INFO: createEnvironment is starting.
+    INFO: Using elasticbeanstalk-us-east-1-996278879643 as Amazon S3 storage bucket for environment data.
+    INFO: Created security group named: sg-385f9a4e
+     -- Events -- (safe to Ctrl+C)